 HAR Section 11-200.1-17 replaces Section 11-200-8(a) and (e).
-While HAR Section 11-200-8 required exemption records (i.e., exemption notices) to be kept on file and produced upon request, the new rules require the exemption notice to be provided electronically such as via email or online link to the record.
+While HAR Section 11-200-8 required exemption records (i.e., exemption notices) to be kept on file and produced upon request, the new rules require the\exemption notice to be provided electronically such as via email or online link to the record upon request.

-The new section also requires agencies to provide a list of the exemption notices it issues for the OEQC to publish in the Notice on the 8th of each month.
-The list of exemption notices is due to the OEQC on the standard submittal deadline, which under the new rules is five working days before the publication date.
+The new-section also requires agencies to provide a list of the exemptions notices it issued for the prior month tos for the OEQC-ERP to publish in the Notice on the 8th of each month.
+The list of exemption notices is due to the OEQC-ERP on the standard submittal deadline, which under the new rules is five working days before the publication date.
 Typically, this means the list of exemption notices, to be timely submitted for publication on the 8th of the month, must be submitted on or about the 1st of the month.
-See Attachment 1 for the publication schedule and submittal deadlines for 2019.
+See [ERP TO INSERT LINK] Attachment 1 for the for the current year's publication schedule and submittal deadlines-for 2019.

-OEQC recommends that the list of exemption notices be formatted as a table and submitted as a PDF and an Excel file using the OEQC template or an agency' own preferred table.
-The table may include a link to the exemption notice kept on file at the agency's website, but the exemption notices themselves are not required to be submitted to the OEQC with the list of exemption notices.
-See Attachment 2 for the template table that the OEQC recommends agencies use.
+OEQC-ERP recommends that the list of exemption notices be formatted as a table and submitted as a PDF and an Excel file using the ERPOEQC template or an agency' own preferred table.
+The table may include a link to the exemption notice kept on file at the agency's website, but the exemption notices themselves are not required to be submitted to the ERPOEQC with the list of exemption notices.
+See Attachment 2 for the template table that the OEQC-ERP recommends agencies use.
 An Excel version of the table is available here: http://oeqc2.doh.hawaii.gov/OEQC Forms/2019-List-of-Ex-Notices-TEMPLATE.xlsx.
+[ERP TO UPDATE THE LINK]

-While some agencies might have multiple exemption lists based on divisions, the OEQC requests that the list of exemption notices come from a department and that the department internally coordinate the compilation of its list of exemption notices.
-In the case of state attached agencies, the OEQC requests that they continue to submit each list of exemption notices by attached agency.
+While some agencies might have multiple exemption lists based on divisions, the ERPOEQC requests that the list of exemption notices come from a department and that the department internally coordinate the compilation of its list of exemption notices.
+In the case of state attached agencies, the OEQC ERP requests that they continue to submit each list of exemption notices by attached agency.
 For example, while the Hawai'i Community Development Authority (HCDA) is an attached agency to the Department of Business, Economic Development, and Tourism (DBEDT), it would still submit its own list of exemption notices under HCDA.
-The OEQC also requests that the agency include the name, email, and phone number of the person responsible for compiling and submitting the list.
+The OEQC ERP also requests that the agency include the name, email, and phone number of the person responsible for compiling and submitting the list.

-OEQC will post the PDF format of the list of exemption notices to its SharePoint site and include a link in the Notice.
-See Attachment 3 for an example of how the OEQC intends to present this in the Notice.
+OEQC-ERP will post the PDF format of the list of exemption notices to its SharePoint website and include a link in the Notice.
+See Attachment 3 for an example of how the ERPOEQC intends to presents this in the Notice.